Responsive web design (Source: Bo-Yi Wu, goo.gl/bLnRyJ, under CC BY 2.0 licence)

 - chat/IM windows or discussion boards (often in the form of comments boxes) which allow user interaction and feedback

-- polls which allow a different kind of user interaction and feedback
+- polls which allow another kind of user interaction and feedback

 Latest on Edublogs